ggila/lib/hash_tables/hash_tables.md

 # Hash tables

-SAve items in a key-indexed table (index is a function of the key)
+Save items in a key-indexed table (index is a function of the key)

 **Hash function**: Method for computing array index from key